Classic Butter Cookies (Easy 5-Ingredient Recipe)

 Serving Pairings

-Butter cookies shine when paired with:
+Butter cookies pair beautifully with:

 • Black tea